 Because the strike zone is defined in relation to the batter, its size will vary according to the batter's height and batting stance (in a crouched stance, such as that used by all-time bases on balls leader Rickey Henderson, the strike zone is smaller than if the batter were standing straight).

 The strike zone is supposed to be an objective concept, but some umpires will have a tendency to either call more strikes on high pitches (a "high strike zone") or low ones (a "low strike zone").
 Some umpires will give pitchers the benefit of the doubt on pitches at the inside or outside edge of the zone (a "wide strike zone") and others will not (a "narrow strike zone").
 With the hope of forcing more consistency among umpires, Major League Baseball introduced the "Questec" system in the early 2000s, an electronic eye that could pinpoint whether a ball was in the strike zone or not when it crossed the plate, and umpires, who still had the only say on actually calling balls and strikes, were judged retroactively based on how much they differed from the machine's judgment.
 This system was very controversial at first, but it did succeed to some extent in standardizing the strike zone.
+It was phased out in 2008, but improved systems were developed after that, and in 2019 MLB asked the independent Atlantic League to test out such a system as a replacement for calls made by the home plate umpire, with the latter only having the ability to override its decision in very specific cases.

 - Lindsay Berra: "Game Changers: An electronic strike zone?
 MLB pleased with current system, keeping tabs on new technology", mlb.com, November 30, 2015.